 - High blood pressure (hypertension).
 High blood pressure may stretch the root of the aorta where the aortic valve sits.
-The valve leaflets may no longer meet, resulting in leakage.
+The valve flaps (cusps) may no longer meet, resulting in leakage.

 - Congenital heart valve disease.
 If you were born with a malformed aortic valve, your chances of having aortic valve regurgitation increase.

 - Disease.
 Certain conditions, including Marfan syndrome and ankylosing spondylits, may cause the aortic root (where the aorta attaches to the ventricle) to widen, resulting in a leaky aortic valve.

 - Age.
 By middle age, you can develop some aortic valve regurgitation caused by natural deterioration of the valve.